chandanhpcic/docs/source/development/components/authentication.rst

 Services within Reticen8 can use different authentication methods, for which connections can be configured in :menuselection:`System --> Access --> Servers`
 (e.g. the method can be **radius** which is offered through a server at a location).
-All of these methods use the same api defined in :code:`\OPNSense\Auth\IAuthConnector`, which comes with some simple to use handles.
+All of these methods use the same api defined in :code:`\REticen8\Auth\IAuthConnector`, which comes with some simple to use handles.

-If a class in :code:`\OPNSense\Auth` implements :code:`IAuthConnector` it is considered a viable authentication option for the authenticator factory named :code:`AuthenticationFactory`.
+If a class in :code:`\REticen8\Auth` implements :code:`IAuthConnector` it is considered a viable authentication option for the authenticator factory named :code:`AuthenticationFactory`.

 The factory provides a layer of abstraction around the different authentication concepts, for example a server defined in